-It is said that with budgeting, you control your money; your money doesn’t control you.
+It is said that with budgeting, you control your money.
+Your money doesn’t control you.

-How much mental energy do you invest thinking about what you can and can't buy?
-When you create a monthly budget plan, you front load all of that analysis to the beginning of the month, and then you go on auto pilot, executing that plan throughout the month.
-Goodbye juggling bill payments!
+When you prepare a budget, you front-load all of that analysis to the beginning of the month, and then you go on autopilot, executing that plan throughout the month.

-In a nutshell, this is where you withdraw cash once a month to cover all your budget categories, and use envelopes labeled by budget category to manage your expenses.
+In a nutshell, this is where you withdraw cash once a month to cover all your budget categories and use envelopes labeled by budget categories to manage your expenses.
 If you don’t have money in the envelope for it, you can’t buy it.

 If you want to improve your personal finances, you’re going to have to get up close and personal with how you are spending your money.
 You need to understand the different types of debt you have, how much you owe, and what they are costing you every month in interest and fees.
 Budgets put all of that on display, in black and white, every month.

 9. Gets you out of debt WAY, WAY faster

 A proper budget enables you to aggressively cut expenses, which means you are going to have a lot more money to apply to your debt pay-down strategy.
 Don’t limp along making minimum payments for years.
 Get in the fast lane!